thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/reaper_specific.md

 **PARALLEL** - all replicas at the same time, no snapshot

-**DATACENTER_AWARE** - all replicas in only one DC at a time, no snapshots.
+**DATACENTER_AWARE** - one replica in each DC at the same time, with snapshots.
 If this value is used in clusters older than 2.0.12, Reaper will fall back into using **SEQUENTIAL** for those clusters.

 </br>